standardml/smackage/README.md

 refer to cmlib as `$SMACKAGE/cmlib/v1/cmlib.cm` (in SML/NJ .cm files) or as `$(SMACKAGE)/cmlib/v1/cmlib.mlb` (in MLton .mlb files).

-You might want to add `$SMACKAGE_HOME/bin` to your path if you want to use applications compiled through smackage.
+You want to add `$SMACKAGE_HOME/bin` to your path if you want to use applications compiled through smackage.

 Building Smackage packages